-Our occupational therapist will help you identify what you can manage and work out practical solutions to every day tasks which you're finding more difficult.
+Our occupational therapist will help you identify what you can manage, working out practical solutions to everyday tasks which you're finding more difficult.

-Our physiotherapist can advise on exercise and movement to help build confidence in moving and keep you as active as possible.
+Our physiotherapist can advise on exercise and movement to ensure you’re confident when moving about, and to keep you as active as possible.

-- equipment to help you around the house – stair rails, walking aids and transfer aids for instance
+- equipment to help you around the house – such as stair rails, walking aids and transfer aids

 - therapeutic breathing techniques